 Among the six species of quail found in North America, the mountain quail is the largest bird.
 The mountain quail eats plants, insects, beetles, and ants.
-Although the mountain quail flourish in both arid and wet habitat, they are found seldom in grassland.
+Although the mountain quail flourish in both arid and wet habitats, they are seldom found in grassland.

-During the mating period, the male might present itself holding out their wings, cocking and fanning the tail, and flaring the feathers of the neck and flanks.
-Females are known to crouch in front of their potential mate.
+During the mating period, the male might present itself holding out its wings, cocking and fanning the tail, and flaring the feathers of the neck and flanks.
+Females are known to crouch in front of their potential mates.